OpenRefine/OpenRefine/docs/docs/manual/running.md

 ### History (Undo/Redo)

 In OpenRefine, any activity that changes the data can be undone.
 Changes are tracked from the very beginning, when a project is first created.
 The change history of each project is saved with the project's data, so quitting OpenRefine does not erase the steps you've taken.
 When you restart OpenRefine, you can view and undo changes that you made before you quit OpenRefine.
+OpenRefine [autosaves](starting#autosaving) your actions every five minutes by default, and when you close OpenRefine properly (using Ctrl + C).
+You can [change this interval](running#jvm-preferences).

 Project history gets saved when you export a project archive, and restored when you import that archive to a new installation of OpenRefine.